 Red Crispy lettuce plant - about 3 weeks old

-9 voorgezaaide plantjes in een vak van 30 x 30 cm
+9 seedlings started indoors in one 30 x 30 cm square

 Level 9: Place your plant in an MM-bak or an MM-mini

-Make sure the root ball is nice and moist first.
-You can do this by placing the pot in a small dish of water for a bit.
+Make sure the root ball is thoroughly moist by standing the pot in a shallow container of water for a while.
+Then carefully remove the plant from the pot.

-Then, dig a hole in the center of your chosen patch, pour a little water in, and place the plant in - at the same depth it was in the pot.
+Make a hole in the centre of your chosen square, pour in a little water and place the plant in it at the same depth as it was in the pot.

-Press the mix a bit and you're done 🙂
+Gently firm the MM-mix around it and you're done 🙂

 Little plant of the red Crispy lettuce in the Makkelijke Moestuin